justmurty/auto_refresh/README.md

-# Auto Refresh & Click Extension
+# Auto Refresh & Keep Awake Extension

-A Chrome and Edge extension that automatically refreshes tabs at custom intervals, clicks elements on a page at specified coordinates, and prevents the computer from going to sleep with the "Keep Awake" feature.
+A Chrome and Edge extension that automatically refreshes tabs at custom intervals, and prevents the computer from going to sleep with the "Keep Awake" feature.

 ## Features

 - **Auto-refresh** tabs at customizable intervals.
 - **Start/stop refreshing** with a single click.
-- **Click elements** based on coordinates.
 - Support for **custom intervals** (seconds and minutes).
 - **Prevent the computer from sleeping** using the "Keep Awake" feature.
 - Compatible with **Chrome** and **Edge**.